Expected closing costs

 • Escrow Account

-At closing, the following taxes are usually paid (More information)
+At closing, the following taxes are usually collected (Click here for more information)

 • Property Taxes